kjordahl/kjordahl.github.io/_pages/about.md

 This is Kelsey Jordahl's bio page.

-I am currently Director of the Derived Data Products team at Planet.
+I work in the Imagery and Analytics software team at Planet.
 Planet operates the largest private constellation of earth imaging satellites in the world, processing terabytes of data every day.
 Prior to joining Planet in 2015, I worked as a scientific